zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :data: The last chunk of input that triggered the match.
 Note that the
-         specifics here are not well-defined as Bro does not buffer any input.
+         specifics here are not well-defined as Zeek does not buffer any input.
          If a match is split across packet boundaries, only the last chunk triggering the match will be passed on to the event.